Sarah269/glowing-dollop/Manufacturing Process/README.md

 </pre>Description:  Using SQL window functions, analyze historical manufacturing data to define the acceptable range for height measurements and identify any points in the process that fall outside of the range.</pre>

-Results:  57 items were flagged with Alert set to True because they did not pass tolerance.
+Findings:  57 items were flagged as falling outside of the acceptance range for height measurements.

 <p>Project Instructions</p>